 Cyclocross racing is probably the most accessible of all bike sports and, aside from learning the skills listed above, you’ll also gain great ﬁtness and learn a lot about race tactics.
 It’ll teach you the importance of sprinting out of corners to maintain contact with a group, how to judge when and where to attack based on the terrain and by sensing how the riders around you are performing, and most importantly it will help you to pace your effort for the duration of the race.

-If you're going to venture off-road, make sure you do the following:
+If you’re going to venutre off-road, make sure you do the following:

-Rediscover the joy of getting dirty and, come the spring, your mud-plugging will have made you a better rider.
+Rediscover the joy of getting dirty and you’ll soon find that your mud-plugging will have made you a better rider.